The-Lemic/Ruby-Community/Example Community Note.md

 - No spoilers or meta-gaming information
 - Follow existing formatting conventions
 - Focus on world-building elements that enhance the campaign

----
-*This note can be safely deleted once real community content is added.*